janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Send an email to the student with their priority number and appointment details
+## 6. Send an Email to the Student with Their Priority Number and Appointment Details

 ### Appointment Email Notification
 This is used to notify the student about their priority number and appointment details via email.